MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 ### Download and install Migration Launcher app

 Download the migration launcher app package via the WinGet command line tool.
-WinGet lets you discover, install, upgrade, remove and configure applications on Windows 10 and Windows 11 computers.
-This tool is the client interface to the Windows Package Manager service.
+WinGet lets you discover, install, upgrade, remove and configure applications on Surface Hub and  Windows 10 and Windows 11 computers.

 #### Install WinGet

 1. By default, WinGet is preinstalled on Windows 10 (version 1809 and later) and Windows 11.
 To confirm you have WinGet installed, open a command prompt and enter **winget**.
 2. Ensure you're running WinGet 1.8 or later.
 3. If WinGet is not present or you need the latest version, follow these instructions: [Install WinGet](/windows/package-manager/winget/#install-winget).

 #### Download Migration Launcher app